EugeneCarbado/100DaysOfCodeJournel/journal/round-1-log.md

 * Progress today - Today I finished a the bootstrap tutorial for the basics of bootstrap.
 Then I started on the project tutorial.
 * Challenges you faced - None.
 * Tasks for tomorrow - Keep reading.

+## Day 76

+* Project you are working on - Bootstrap
+* Progress today - Today I finished the bootstrap tutorial and made my first bootstrap website.
+* Challenges you faced - None.
+* Tasks for tomorrow - Keep reading.